 - Batch furnace

 - Elevator type furnace

 - Salt bath furnace

 During the holding process, the metal is kept at the achieved temperature for some period of time.
-The time required depends on the type of metals and also the type of mechanical properties that are expected.
+The time required depends on the type of metals and the type of mechanical properties expected.

 The holding time also depends on the part size.
 If the part is large it is kept in a holding state for more time than the same type of metals having a small part size.

 After the holding process, cooling starts.
 The cooling must be done in a prescribed manner.
 During cooling, there are some structural changes occur.
 Different media such as water, oil, or forced air is used to aid in cooling.
 You can also use furnaces for cooling purposes as the control environments help inefficient cooling.